grettke/osx-provision/El-Capitan/provisioning.md

 -   Download speed is the weakest link
     -   Separate work into separate steps to get downloads finished and configure later
+-   Every single provisioning run is different because
+    -   You learn new things: want to fix stuff, want to make it better
+    -   Things change: new versions, stuff not available
+    -   Everything you script ends up being designed around being able to make mistakes
+        -   Easily resize partitions
+        -   Easily reprovision (idempotent)
+        -   Easily recover from unknowns and errors and learning

 # Dictionary